TuringFraternity/turingf-code/README.md

 Although this repository is intended for members of the Turing Fraternity, we welcome all contributors to help improve the code.

+Fork the repository, commit changes and send a pull request to make changes.
+Happy Contributing :)

 ## Tutorials

 ### Command Line Tutorials